IBM-MIL/MILCarouselCollectionView/README.md

 By default, the MILCarouselCollectionView autoscrolls to a new cell every 4 seconds.
 Whenever the user touches the MILCarouselCollectionView, the autoscroll timer is reset.

-To change the duration of the autoscroll timer you can do the following after you initialize a MILCarouselCollectionViewControllerbut before you pass it data:
+To change the duration of the autoscroll timer you can do the following after you initialize a MILCarouselCollectionViewController, but before you pass it data:

 ```swift
 self.carouselCollectionViewController.setAutoScrollTimerDuration(n)